 Use relevant hashtags that are specific to your cause and are trending on twitter.
 This will give your tweets more visibility.
 While tweeting, you can include at least two hashtags in your post with appropriate captions.

 If you are running a fundraising campaign, you can create your own hashtag and encourage people to use it.
 Creating a unique hashtag will help you to know how many people are using it.

-You can reach out to these people as the possibilities of them becoming a prospective supporter of your organization is high.
+You can reach out to these people as the possibility of them becoming prospective supporters of your organization is high.

 You can encourage people in your network to retweet your tweets.
 This will give you more visibility.
-You can also make it a habit to retweet contents that are useful for your followers.
+You can also make it a habit to retweet content that is useful for your followers.

 While fundraising, you can ask people in your network to tweet about you to give your fundraising efforts a push.
 You can also retweet your supporters tweets using your account.

-When possible, retweet contents from other organizations whose mission aligns with yours.
-This will let you build connects and the possibility of the other organization retweeting your content in the future is high.
+When possible, retweet content from other organizations whose mission aligns with yours.
+This will let you build connections and the possibility of the other organization retweeting your content in the future is high.

 This will help you get new followers and tweet likes and shares.
 Likewise, you can also retweet tweets and engage with people who tag you in their tweets.